![]() |

 Trajectories are flatter, making range estimation less critical.

 Time of flight is reduced.
-Even if an animal moves unexpectedly as the shot breaks, the point of impact will be closer to the
+Even if an animal moves unexpectedly as the shot breaks, the point of impact will be closer to the mark.

-Meat damage is confined to the bullet path and bone fragment damage is also reduced, putting more meat in the
+Meat damage is confined to the bullet path and bone fragment damage is also reduced, putting more meat in the freezer.

 Having said all this, as well as all the information on the other HV pages, bear in mind that there is no such thing as the magic bullet.
 All we can promise is that, if you place the bullet properly, GS Custom HV bullets will give you the best possible shot.

-0.25%.
+GS Custom HV Bullets are turned from pure copper to an accuracy on diameter of + or - 0.005 millimetres and a weight variation of less than 0.25%.
 HV designates a new technology bullet that lowers pressure in the bore and, thus increases velocity at standard pressure levels.
-HV bullets are manufactured to precisely fit a particular calibre by bore diameter, groove diameter and rate of twist as laid down by CIP and SAAMI. |
+HV bullets are manufactured to precisely fit a particular cartridge by bore diameter, groove diameter and rate of twist as laid down by CIP and SAAMI. |